Our aim is to inspire the next generation of Welfare Laywers

 If you are a student and interested in volunteering with us, either as a Service Volunteer or a Campaign or Fundraising volunteer, please find out more here:

-We are also currently offering Manchester Metropolitan University Students to work more intensively with us.
+We are also currently offering Manchester Metropolitan University and The University of Manchester students the opportunity to work more intensively with us.
 The Legal Advocacy Support Project (LASP) provides a high quality legal advocacy service.
 By recruiting law students, a far greater number of clients are able to access the service than could be achieved by using the same number of staff resources.
-Law students receive specialised training on a single legal matter, so that they can provide detailed case preparation and representation appeal hearings for clients with ESA Work Capability Assessment appeals.
+Law students receive specialised training on a single legal matter, so that they can provide detailed case preparation and represent at appeal hearings for clients with ESA Work Capability Assessment appeals.

 How to get involved…